How To Heal A Bone Fracture

 There are many different types of fractures, but the good news is, they all follow the same bone fracture healing process.

-It is advised that you be monitored by an approved healthcare provider during the bone healing process.
+During the bone healing process, it’s advised that you be monitored by an approved healthcare provider.
 They will guide you and be able to tell you when you have reached the point during your recovery where you can start to incorporate weight-bearing exercises into your regimen.
 Weight-bearing exercises will continue to help the bone heal and remodel.

-If you think you might have a bone fracture, here are the following common signs and symptoms:
+If you’re worried you might have a broken bone, keep an eye out for these common signs and symptoms:

 • Pain